Latent Generative Modeling of Random Fields from Limited Training Data: Appendix

-In this application, the random field $V(\mathbf{x}, \omega)$ represents the aleatory uncertainty associated with a family of test articles with spatial and test-to-test variability.
-Relatively dense measurements are feasible in real-world applications through the use of digital image correlation \citep{sutton2009image}, but the total number of test articles is often $10^1-10^2$.
-The ground truth material property was modeled as the lognormal random field, implemented by transforming a zero-mean Gaussian process using an exponential function,

-with $\alpha=1.0$, $\beta=0.1$, and correlation length $l=1.0$ \citep{warner2020inverseestimationelasticmodulus}.
-Samples were generated by computing a truncated Karhunen-Loeve (KL) expansion \cite{fukunaga1970application} for $g(\mathbf{x})$ and then applying the transformation in Equation \ref{eq:matlTransform}.
-A five-term KL expansion was used, retaining $\sim99\%$ of the variance of $g(\mathbf{x})$.
-Using the boundary conditions described in Section \ref{sec:material_property}, the training data was then generated using a forward solve of a finite element model implemented in the \texttt{FEniCS} Python library \citep{AlnaesBlechta2015a} with the resulting $\hat{\mathbf{u}}$ fields discretized as described in Section \ref{sec:material_property} per simulated test specimen.

-Comparisons of the estimated PDFs and spatial correlations are shown in Section \ref{sec:material_property}.
-Additional results are shown in Figure \ref{fig:materialPDFmean_var}, showing the absolute errors in the estimated mean and standard deviation fields of the inferred material property field estimated from 1000 samples.
-These results help to put into context the mean and standard deviation L2 errors versus $N$ that are shown in Figure \ref{fig:materialPropertyExample}(d).
+Additional results for the material property characterization application are provided here.
 A qualitative assessment of the VAE is presented in Figure \ref{fig:materialVAEResult}.
 Three ground truth samples are shown in subfigure (a), with the corresponding encoded/decoded ($N=1000$) fields shown in subfigure (b).
 The encoder and decoder must work in concert to correctly recreate the sampled fields, including correct application of the physical constraints since field samples $V(\mathbf{x}, \hat{\omega})$ are unknown and not provided at training time nor to the encoder in this example.
 While there is close correspondence between the true and encoded/decoded observations ($u_1$ and $u_2$), there is noticeable discrepancy between samples of the inferred field, $V$, indicating a relative lack of accuracy in the enforcement of the physical constraint.
 Given the well-known challenges in training neural networks with physics residuals \citep{wang2021understanding}, more advanced training approaches, including adaptive loss weighting \citep{hou2023enhancing} and collocation point sampling \citep{daw2022rethinking}, could improve the performance when using c-LFM with physical constraints.

 Once trained, LFM allows for the generation of new samples, as illustrated in Figure \ref{fig:materialSamples}.
 Note that these samples were randomly generated and do not correspond with the samples shown in Figure \ref{fig:materialVAEResult}.